kkruecke/cplus-documentation/notes/variadic-templates.rst

 Avoiding Needless Copy Construction
 +++++++++++++++++++++++++++++++++++

 Each tail element in the recursive tuple data structure is copy constructed.
-We really want a tuple constructor that takes forwarding references so that both lvalue and rvalue constructor parameters, for each element of the tuple, can be forwarded to the element's constructors.
+We really want a tuple constructor that takes forwarding references so that both lvalue and rvalue parameters can be forwarded to each element's constructor.
 This template member function constructor does that:

 .. code-block:: cpp